codearryaas/swift-rank/.docs/user-guide/getting-started.md

 ## First Steps After Installation

-After installing and activating Schema Engine, you'll find a new menu item in your WordPress dashboard: **Schema Engine**.
+After installing and activating Swift Rank, you'll find a new menu item in your WordPress dashboard: **Swift Rank**.

 ### 1. Configure Your Knowledge Graph

 The Knowledge Graph represents your website's identity in search results.

-1. Navigate to **Schema Engine → Settings**
+1. Navigate to **Swift Rank → Settings**
 2. Under the **Knowledge Graph** section:
    - Select your **Entity Type**: Organization, Person, or Local Business
    - Fill in your basic information (name, description, URL)